-- Ph.D./Doctorado Latin American and Spanish Literature (19th-20th century poetry), University of Pennsylvania, Philadelphia, PA
+- Ph.D. /Doctorado Latin American and Spanish Literature (19th-20th Century Poetry) University of Pennsylvania, Philadelphia (UPENN), PA.

 Area of expertise

-Escaja has served as Vice-President and President of the International Association of Hispanic Women's Literature and Culture (AILCFH), and is currently President of ALDEEU (Association of Spanish Professionals in America), Contributor to ANLE (Spanish Language Academy in the USA), Interim Director of UVM's Gender, Sexuality and Women's Studies Program, and Vice-President of Red Poppy, a non-profit dedicated to promoting Latin American poetry in the United States.
+Prof. Escaja has served as Vice-President and President of the International Association of Hispanic Women's Literature and Culture (AILCFH), and is currently President of ALDEEU (Association of Spanish Professionals in America), Contributor to ANLE (Spanish Language Academy in the USA), and Vice-President of Red Poppy, a non-profit dedicated to promoting Latin American poetry in the United States.

 Prof. Escaja has been distinguished with the University Scholar Award at UVM (2015-2016)